 Many solar DC pumps require a special controller if they are to be powered directly by PV modules (without batteries).
 The controller or linear current booster (maximum power point tracker) enables the pump to start and run in low light conditions during a cloudy day, or early morning and evening.
 With a battery power source, the controller may not be required at all for a DC pump.

-Solar panel.
 The pumps are fitted with motors that receive energy from solar PV arrays.
 The nominal power of a solar module is expressed in peak wattage (Wp).
 The wattage of solar panels depends on the requirement and the motors used.
-In India, solar PV arrays having capacity in the range of 200W to 5kWp are recommended by the government.
-You may refer to information on solar PV arrays and motor pump sets for solar PV water pumping systems (2013-14) given by the Ministry of New and Renewable Energy, under Jawaharlal Nehru National Solar Mission, from the link: http://mnre.gov.in/file-manager/UserFiles/technical-specification_spwps_2013_14.pdf
+In India, solar PV arrays having a capacity in the range of 200W to 5kWp are recommended by the government.

 Many vendors offer installation services at a cost.
-But if you are planning to install it yourself, you can refer many live video clips available on the Internet.
-One such link is available at http://www.solarpumps.com/
+But if you are planning to install it yourself, you can refer to many live video clips available on the Internet.

-Surface pump.
-Surface pump is usually installed above the water level which requires a suction lift.
-It is used to get discharge from an open well, pond or river where high flow and small head (height to which the water needs to be lifted to) are required.
-There are many different types of pumps available, and DC surface pumps with total lift up to 21m (70 feet) are easily available in India.
+A surface pump is usually installed above the water level which requires a suction lift.
+It is used to get discharge from an open well, pond, or river where high flow and a small head (height to which the water needs to be lifted) are required.
+There are many different types of pumps available, and DC surface pumps with a total lift of up to 21m (70 feet) are easily available in India.

 Submersible pumps have the ability to lift water to a greater height.
 So these pumps are also used for water transfer applications from a canal to storage tanks or from an underground storage tank to an overhead tank.